3. Incorporate Sensory Lighting

 Even better, use lamps with dimmer switches so children can adjust their level of light as needed.

-You can add a film to the window if your child gets distracted or distressed by the view.
+Finally, add film to the window if your child gets distracted or distressed by the view.
 You can find some at your local home center and installation couldn’t be easier.

 4. Consider a New Mattress and Bedding

-Choose an innerspring mattress that is relatively firm.
-Since children’s bodies change so rapidly, a supportive mattress is crucial for keeping stress off the spine as it grows.
+Choose a firm innerspring mattress.
+Since children’s bodies rapidly change, a supportive mattress is crucial for keeping stress off the spine as it grows.

-For a child on the autism spectrum, bedding can make a huge difference between feeling restless and feeling comforted.
+Fact: For a child on the autism spectrum, bedding alone can mean the difference between feeling restless and feeling comforted.
 Weighted blankets, for example, can reduce anxiety and help children feel a general sense of calm.

-According to Autism Parenting Magazine, weighted blankets https://www.autismparentingmagazine.com/weighted-blankets-autism/provide gentle pressure to the body, which mimics the sensation of a hug.
+According to Autism Parenting Magazine, weighted blankets provide gentle pressure to the body, which mimics the sensation of a hug.

 5. Create an Organizational System